Josehower/flyio-test-deploy/README.md

    - `flyctl ssh console`

-   - and create a postgres volume with the flyctl
+   - and create a postgres volume with the `flyctl volumes create postgres --size 1`
    - update the fly.toml to mount the volume and link it to an specyfic path
    - add postgres to `Dockerfile` pipeline